UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 ---
-title: How to create a service principal name (SPN) for Azure Stack using PowerShell | UKCloud Ltd
+title: How to create a service principal name (SPN) for Azure Stack Hub using PowerShell | UKCloud Ltd
-description: Learn how to create a service principal name (SPN) to manage your Azure Stack using PowerShell
+description: Learn how to create a service principal name (SPN) to manage your Azure Stack Hub using PowerShell
 services: azure-stack
 author: Chris Black
 reviewer: BaileyLawson